Aged Cheese (Parmesan) - Developing

 • Attributes annotated with Output are automatically added to the outputs dictionary.

-The “magic” of the connect() method is that when it is called during circuit initialization, any subcomponent created inside it is automatically added to the subcomponents list.
+The “magic” of the connect() method is that when it is called during component initialization, any subcomponent created inside it is automatically added to the subcomponents list.

 This means you do not write: